Sufganiyot – Hanukkah Doughnuts

 - All the ingredients are simple and easy to find or pantry staples.

 - These sufganiyot are traditionally filled with strawberry jam and dusted with powdered sugar.
 But, over the years you will find some fun variations and modern flavors in the bakeries.
-From classic jam-filled doughnuts to fruit-filled such as strawberry, raspberry, blackberry, as well as exotic ones such as tiramisu, dulce de leche.
+From classic jam-filled doughnuts to fruit-filled such as strawberry, raspberry, and blackberry, as well as unique ones such as tiramisu, and dulce de leche.

 Ingredients and substitutes

-- Yeast - I like to use instant dry yeast because I've always had great success with it.
+- Yeast – I like to use instant dry yeast because I’ve always had great success with it.
 And yet, you can certainly use active dry yeast in the same quantity.
-If you use fresh yeast, you will need about 21 grams for every 2 ¼ teaspoon (one packet) of dry yeast.
-Also, it's not necessary to activate the yeast, but I like to take the guesswork out and make sure my dough will rise.
+If you use fresh yeast, you will need about 21 grams for every 2 1/4 tsp (one packet) of dry yeast.

 - Butter – This adds richness to the dough.
 Do not add more butter as they will become very dark when frying.